 7. Work together

 During your studies, you’ll often have to work on group projects with other students in your class.
 Try to team up with local students to work on projects, instead of sticking with other international classmates.
-You’ll be spending a lot of time on your projects so you’ll have lots of time to chat, brainstorm over coffee meetings and you might even enjoy a night out together after to celebrate a deadline or good grade.
+You’ll be spending a lot of time on your projects so you’ll have lots of time to chat and brainstorm over coffee.
+You might even enjoy a night out together after to celebrate a deadline or good grade.

 8. Share your language skills

-You’ll probably come across a few students who are studying your native language as part of their degree and they would be thrilled to have someone like you help them with their coursework.
+Depending on where you’re from, you might come across a few students who are studying your native language as part of their degree.
+They would surely be thrilled to have someone like you help them with their coursework.
 In exchange, they could help you improve your own language skills.
-But don’t fret if you can’t find someone like this on your own, because there are usually lots of exchange programmes at university that can put you in touch with local students.
+But don’t fret if you can’t find someone like this on your own.
+There are usually lots of exchange programmes at university that can put you in touch with local students.